pranjalisingh1201/SpringCORE1/README.md

 1) For this we have an attribute scope. scope ="singleton" returns the same object whenever a new bean is required.
 2) For Multiple beans we need to change the scope to "prototype".
 ![image](https://github.com/pranjalisingh1201/SpringCORE1/assets/75729195/f16fe7d5-abf5-49b9-8190-64a915a8ca2c)
-3) If we use prototype as a scope we will not receive a bean until we ask for it.
+3) If we use "prototype" as a scope we will not receive a bean until we ask for it.
 4) By default if we use singleton as a scope then ApplicationContext will create all the beans present in xml file before we ask for it.
 ![image](https://github.com/pranjalisingh1201/SpringCORE1/assets/75729195/b502e122-2956-4ffb-ac8a-2b5b63a56ef3)